hazelcast/hazelcast/hazelcast-documentation/src/GettingStarted.md

     Member [127.0.0.1:5702] this
 }
 ```

+-	Now, you can use the **Management Center** to monitor and configure your maps, topics, queues and members, and also the see the logs.

 **Connecting Hazelcast Cluster with Java Client API**

 -   Besides `hazelcast.jar` you should also add `hazelcast-client.jar` to your classpath.